This article is based on my experience from over 45 years of perfecting my stock-trading strategies and risk-control skills.

 An analogy will make this clear:

-You sell an option to someone who wants to buy it for one of two reasons…
+You sell an option to someone who wants to buy it for one of two reasons:

-You can never get a margin call because you have defined how much you risk when you enter the trade.
+You can never get a margin call because you have established how much you risk when you enter the trade.
 It can’t ever get worse, no matter how wrong you are.